Mikuel210/RUNTIME/README.md

 RUNTIME isn't just a new language.

-It's a new way to think.
+**It's a new way to think.**

+---

-> RUNTIME is a work in progress.
+> RUNTIME is a work in progress and limited functionality is available.
 Stay tuned for updates.

 > DISCLAIMER: I have used AI to rewrite some parts of this README.
 I haven't used AI for anything else in this project.